World Cup 2018 TV coverage: how to watch all the action live from Russia - UPDATED

 How can I listen to the games on the radio?

-BBC Radio 5 Live and sister station Sports Extra will be covering World Cup commentaries throughout the tournament.
+BBC Radio 5 Live sister station Sports Extra and talkSPORT will be airing World Cup commentaries throughout the tournament.

-There will also be a special World Cup Daily podcast, smart speaker exclusive content and social media coverage – plus the 606 phone-in.
+There will also be a special World Cup Daily podcast on 5 Live, smart speaker exclusive content and social media coverage – plus the 606 phone-in.

 Mark Chapman and Kelly Cates will lead BBC Radio 5 live’s coverage from Moscow, while Robbie Savage will present a daily World Cup Breakfast Show from 8.30am.